 - Brainstorm for some words and phrases that are apt and suit your topic.

 - Think about the suitable short story you want to tell using those words.

 - While making sure that your syllable count matches the cinquain form of writing, jot down the words and phrases you have decided for forming a cinquain poem.

 Listed below are a few examples of some simple cinquain poems.
-Make your children read these to get some inspiration.
+Make learning literature fun for your children and let them read these to get some inspiration.

 Enjoy it today

 Work!
 Work!
 Work!
 Too much work!

 – David Kulczyk

 – Chandra Thiagarajan